ashish0kumar/React-todos/README.md

 # React-todos
-A minimalist todo app built using react and material ui
+Minimalist todo app built using react and material ui